 “There is reason to believe a multi collagen offers benefits over a non-multi collagen (single source) because the benefits of collagen appear to come from a handful of 2 and 3 amino acid sequence combinations”, says Dr. Cate.
 “Each of which may confer unique benefits and may be present in different amounts in different types of collagen”.

 Dr. Cate goes on to say, “There’s very little evidence of benefit from consuming multiple types of collagen, but that’s not because they’ve studied it and found no benefit.
 It’s because there are too few studies on the subject”.

 Come on science, let’s catch up!

-To ensure you’re buying a collagen supplement with all 5 types, look for these things:
+If you’re comparing collagen powders and want to ensure you’re buying one with all 5 types, look for these things: